pub trait SystemCallEvm: ExecuteEvm {

 ) -> Result<ExecResultAndState<Self::ExecutionResult, Self::State>, Self::Error>

-👎Deprecated since 0.1.0: Use system_call_with_caller
+👎Deprecated since 0.1.0: Use system_call_with_caller instead

 fn transact_system_call_with_caller_finalize( &mut self, caller: Address, system_contract_address: Address, data: Bytes, ) -> Result<ExecResultAndState<Self::ExecutionResult, Self::State>, Self::Error>

-insteadCalls SystemCallEvm::system_call_one
+system_call_with_caller insteadCalls SystemCallEvm::system_call_one and finalize functions.

 Dyn Compatibility§